OPS-E2E-PPE/VBA-Docs/api/Office.SharedWorkspaceFile.md

 ## Example

 Although the **SharedWorkspaceFile** object has a **URL** property that returns the file's complete path and filename, it does not have a **FileName** property.
-Use a simple function to extract the filename from the file's URL as in the following example.
+Use a simple function to extract the file name from the file's URL as in the following example.
 An additional supporting function decodes escaped space characters in the URL.

 ```vb